msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Procurit.md

 <p><strong>Timely Reminders</strong>: Our bork proactively sends reminders
 for requests that have been pending for too long, ensuring no task falls through the cracks.</p>
-<p><strong>Customizable Agency Workflows</strong>: While maintaining a foundation
+<p><strong>Customisable Agency Workflows</strong>: While maintaining a foundation
-based on MOF guidelines, we offer agencies the ability to customize workflows to better fit their needs.</p>
+based on MOF guidelines, we offer agencies the ability to customise workflows to better fit their needs.</p>
 <p><strong>Activity and Audit Records</strong>: We provide a clear overview
 of financial expenditure, procurement activities, and the status of requests,